neel1996/gitconvex-server/README.md

 ## Dependencies

-The depedency packages used by this project can be found [here](https://github.com/neel1996/gitconvex-server/network/dependencies)
+The dependency packages used by this project can be found [here](https://github.com/neel1996/gitconvex-server/network/dependencies)

-- **📜 Git Library** - The project uses [git2go](https://github.com/libgit2/git2go) library for performing majority of the git operations without relying on the native git client
+- **📜 Git Library** - The project uses [git2go](https://github.com/libgit2/git2go) library for all the git operations without relying on the native git client
 - **📈 GraphQL** - [gqlgen](https://github.com/99designs/gqlgen) is used for generating boiler plate GraphQL code which is the backbone of the whole project
-- **📡 HTTP Router** - [mux](https://github.com/gorilla/mux) is used as the HTTP router for graphql playground and sets a handler for the API enttry point
+- **📡 HTTP Router** - [mux](https://github.com/gorilla/mux) is used as the HTTP router for graphql playground and sets a handler for the API entry point
-- **⌚ Go time Library** - [goment](https://github.com/nleeper/goment) is used for formatting commit times and also for calculating the difference between the commit time and the current clock time

 ### Libgit2 usage

-As the project used git2go - A libgit2 based binding for go, libgit2 must be setup properly to run the project.
-Follow [these](https://libgit2.org/docs/guides/build-and-link/) instructions to build libgit2 from [soruce](https://github.com/libgit2/libgit2)
+The project uses **git2go** - A libgit2 based binding for go to handle all the git operations.
+So libgit2 must be setup properly to run the project.

+Follow [these](https://libgit2.org/docs/guides/build-and-link/) instructions to build libgit2
+from [soruce](https://github.com/libgit2/libgit2).
+Follow this only if you have openssl and libssh setup in your machine.
+If this is not the case then follow the detailed instructions mentioned in [LIBGIT_NOTES](LIBGIT_NOTES) for a step-by-step guide

-If you stumble upon any challenger, then use [this](https://github.com/neel1996/gitconvex-server/discussions/7) discussion forum for assistance
+If you stumble upon any challenges, then use [this](https://github.com/neel1996/gitconvex-server/discussions/7) discussion forum for assistance

 ### Guidelines